-The archive exhibition Visualization of the national history: From, by and for whom? in the project space of Gudskul formed the research framework for the seminar (Re)Producing fear and joy: From, by and for whom?, which Grace Samboh realised with a number of students at the Gudskul within the framework of Encounters.
+The archive exhibition Visualization of the National History: From, by and for whom? in the project space of Gudskul formed the research framework for the seminar (Re)Producing Fear and Joy: From, by and for whom?, which Grace Samboh created with a number of students at the Gudskul within the framework of Encounters.

-In a joint teaching and research process that began on October 7th and consisted of several workshops, the students were asked to develop a series of podcasts, which critically examine selected dioramas by Edhi Sunarso in the National Monument and publish alternative narratives about these events as audio guides.
-In addition to this work on the podcasts, a series of seminars taught at Gudskul within its department Articulation and Curation was designed to deepen and apply critical artistic and curatorial practice.
-Based on their research on the constructions of Indonesian representations of history, the students were to learn to confidently formulate their own view of things artistically, curatorially and personally.
+In a joint teaching and research process that began on 7 October and consisted of several workshops, the students were asked to develop a series of podcasts, which critically examine selected dioramas by Edhi Sunarso in the National Monument and offer alternative narratives about these events as audio guides.
+In addition to this work on the podcasts, a series of seminars taught at Gudskul within its Articulation and Curation department was designed to deepen and apply critical artistic and curatorial practice.
+Based on their research on the constructions of Indonesian representations of history, the students were to learn to confidently formulate their own view of things artistically, curatorially, and personally.

-One highlight of the seminar series (Re)Producing fear and joy: From, by and for whom? was an event with presentations and discussions on October 23th at Rubunah Underground Hub, where the exhibition FOMO/JOMO, curated by the collective Hyphen— took place.
+One highlight of the seminar series (Re)Producing Fear and Joy: From, by and for whom? was an event with presentations and discussions on 23 October at Rubunah Underground Hub, where the exhibition FOMO/JOMO, curated by the collective Hyphen— took place.

 Students of the seminar presented their research approaches and the working status of their podcasts.

-Christian Hiller from the Berlin team expanded the context with a lecture on the political dimensions of the Bauhaus, thus demonstrating that modern architecture and art in Germany have to be seen in interplay with the political conditions of the country.
+Christian Hiller from the Berlin team expanded the context with a lecture on the political dimensions of the Bauhaus, thus demonstrating that modern architecture and art in Germany should be seen in interplay with the political conditions of the country.

-Particularly in the joint discussions following the presentations, a fruitful dialogue took place on parallels and contrasts between the various artistic, creative and curatorial approaches and their possibilities to unfold social empowerment.
-With regard to the specific theme of the seminar it was argued that the relationship between visual narration and written history is very special in the multicultural country of Indonesia, where hundreds of different languages are spoken.
+Particularly in the joint discussions following the presentations, a fruitful dialogue took place on parallels and contrasts between the various artistic, creative, and curatorial approaches and their possibilities to foster social empowerment.
+With regard to the specific theme of the seminar, it was argued that the relationship between visual narration and written history is very special in the multicultural country of Indonesia, where hundreds of different languages are spoken.
 Less the written text than the spoken word and the imagery take a central place in the transfer of knowledge.
-Thus, the use of visual dioramas has such a high impact on the knowledge construction of the country.
+This is why the use of visual dioramas has such a strong impact on the construction of knowledge in the country.
 The rulers, however, have sometimes been irresponsibly manipulative in their presentation of history.